fxm90/dev-notes/README.md

 ```

 ## #48 - `FloatingPoint` - Protocol
-🎲 Ever needed an extension on all floating point datatypes, e.g. `Double`, `Float` or `CGFloat`?
-You can easily do this by extending the protocol `FloatingPoint`:
+🎲 By extending the protocol `FloatingPoint` we can define a method / computed property on all floating point datatypes, e.g. `Double`, `Float` or `CGFloat`:

 ```swift
 extension FloatingPoint {